 Love shepherd’s or cottage pie but looking for a vegan version?
-Well, you’ve come to the right place!
-Because today, I’m sharing with you guys the best ever mushroom and lentil shepherd’s pie.
-Comfort food at its best!
+This recipe is truly the best ever mushroom and lentil shepherd’s pie.
+This is vegan comfort food at its best!

-This pie is extremely easy to make, and I love making a large batch to divide into smaller portions and pop in the freezer for later.
+This vegan pie with mashed potato topping is extremely easy to make, and I love making a large batch to divide into smaller portions and pop in the freezer for later.

 Difference Between Shepherd’s Pie and Cottage Pie